Statue of Leopold I, Prince of Anhalt-Dessau

 Nearby Attractions

-4. Reichstag Building - The seat of the German parliament, known for its impressive glass dome and rich history.
+5. Reichstag Building: The seat of the German Parliament, known for its impressive glass dome and historical significance, is a must-see nearby attraction.

 Insider Tips